getappmap/vscode-appland/README.md

 - Onboard to code architecture, with no extra work for the team
 - Conduct code and design reviews using live and accurate data
-- Troubleshoot hard-to-understand bugs using a "top-down" approach
+- Troubleshoot hard-to-understand bugs using a "top-down" approach.

 Each interactive diagram links directly to the source code, and the information is easy to share.